 "French fries" are to "chips", as "chips" (potato chips) are to "crisps".
 And crisps can even be put in a bread roll type thing to create a "crisp sandwich"!
 The wonders of comfort food.

 This can be used as an overarching term for all desserts, not just that pudding stuff you can buy in yogurt cups at the store.

-Just know that what an American calls ‘pants’, are ‘trousers’ in the UK.
-Unfortunately, ‘pants’ is also used in the UK, but refers to what you are wearing underneath your trousers.
-Fortunately, this mix-up is relatively well-known amongst the UK population.
+Just know that what an American calls "pants", are "trousers" in the UK.
+Unfortunately, "pants" is also used in the UK, but refers to what you are wearing underneath your trousers.
+Fortunately, this mix-up is relatively well-known among the UK population.
 Thus, the difference, if acknowledged, will only be pointed out to you with a quick smile.

 Pronounced like the name "Kailey", it refers to Scottish dancing.
 With it comes a band, plenty of room for improvement (if you, like me, are not Scottish and did not learn the routines growing up), a work out, and possibly a little bit of danger (I elbowed my friend in the eye at our graduation ball…Thankfully, we had taken pictures beforehand).